dong-jun-2ee/dong-jun-2ee.github.io/_projects/3_project.md

 To assign rewards for general conversation, we built a reward model that supports Korean.
 This process mainly followed the pipeline of [Skyword-Reward](https://arxiv.org/abs/2410.18451), and we used publicly available models that support Korean to generate Korean response (chosen, rejected) pairs (e.g., [Mistral](https://huggingface.co/mistralai/Mistral-Small-24B-Instruct-2501), [Qwen](https://huggingface.co/Qwen/Qwen2.5-32B-Instruct)).

 Based on the generated responses, we assigned rewards using three open reward models.
-After performing re-centering based on the performance of each model, we constructed three types of preference datasets (chosen, rejected pairs).
+After performing re-centering based on the performance of each model, we constructed three types of `preference datasets` (chosen, rejected pairs).

 We trained the reward model using each type of dataset, and selected the final model by evaluating its performance on [RewardBench](https://arxiv.org/abs/2403.13787) and [Multilingual Reward Bench](https://arxiv.org/abs/2410.15522).

 ### Reinforcement Learning

 At this stage, our goal was to endow the chat model obtained from the knowledge distillation phase with reasoning capability.
 Specifically, we trained the model on math data using outcome-based rewards, which have been shown in previous studies to contribute significantly to performance improvement.
-Similar to Deepseekai-R1, we applied the reward model to summaries only.
+Similar to `Deepseekai-R1`, we applied the reward model to summaries only.

 Unlike previous successful reproductions, we additionally applied a language consistency reward, focusing on aligning the language used between the input prompt and the generated thought.
 One of the key insights from this process was that removing code snippets, mathematical equations, and markdown elements was crucial for preventing reward hacking.